What You Should Know About the Optimizely “Vulnerability”

 - All the campaigns you have run in the past that you haven’t archived

-- All the campaigns you are planning (which are in drafting stage)
+- All the campaigns you are planning (which are in the drafting stage)

 Someone actually made a dedicated website for you to take a peek at other website testing and optimization campaigns.
-Take a look at http://whatyatesting.com/.
-Simply enter a URL of your competitor / target website and instantly know what campaigns they’re running and what ideas they’re planning to test in future.
+Take a look at URL: whatyatesting.com.

 In essence, if you are using Optimizely (or any other vendor that takes the similar route of relying on external CDNs to deliver test settings):